Apprenticeships - Hospitality, Leisure & Food

 To apply for the Management Apprenticeship Programme you must meet the following essential criteria:

 - You’ll be 18 - 24 years old, with EU residency for a minimum 3 years and the ability to reside in UK.

 - You’ll possess 5 GCSE passes (Grade C) including Maths & English, plus 2 A levels (Grade C) or equivalent UCAS points.

 - You’ll not have obtained a previous degree or equivalent vocational qualification.

 Applications are considered from March onwards.

 Travel: TUI Travel UK Apprenticeship Programme

-TUI Travel is a travel company, comprising Thomson, First Choice, Crystal Ski and Flexi Ski, who specialise in providng mainstream holidays, specilaist travel and accomodation.
+TUI World is a travel company, comprising Thomson, First Choice, Crystal Ski and Flexi Ski, who specialise in providng mainstream holidays, specilaist travel and accomodation.
 They operate in over 180 countries, offering a portfolio of more than 200 leading brands to over 30 million holidaymakers each year.